NixOS/rfcs/README.md

 ## Members of the RFC Steering Committee

-The current members of the RFC Steering Committee can be seen at the [NixOS/rfc-steering-committee](https://github.com/NixOS/rfc-steering-committee#workflow-for-rfc-steering-committee) repository.
+The current members of the RFC Steering Committee can be seen on the [NixOS website](https://nixos.org/community/teams/rfc-steering-committee).

 ## License